Find out more about the steps you can take to bring incidents of misconduct that have taken place in the College community to our attention.

 During your time at South Devon College or University Centre South Devon, you can report an incident to any member of staff and they will help you to access the services you need for support.

-You can also contact our Positive Intervention team directly on 01803 540321 or drop in to see the team in 3.131 on the main college campus.
+You can also contact our Safeguarding & Wellbeing Team directly on 01803 540558 or drop in to see the team in 3.131 on the main college campus.

 If you have experienced sexual violence or misconduct, please see our ‘Safeguarding Policy’ for if you are aged 17 or under and our ‘Sexual Violence and Misconduct Policy’ if you are 18 years or older.